RedHate/Hakai-MPC/README.md

 	fi

-## how to make hypesynth content work properly
+## How to make hypesynth content work properly

 Format a memory card with fat or ntfs and name it (not that it must be lower-case):